Hypercubesoft/HCLineChartView/README.md

 ## Examples of usage:

-HCLineChartView provides a lot of possibilities to define the desired design of the chart.
-There are some examples of usage:
+HCLineChartView makes it easy to customize chart line settings and appearance.
+There are some examples:

 ![GitHub Logo](Images/Screenshots/HCLineChartView-Screenshot-1.jpg)
 ![GitHub Logo](Images/Screenshots/HCLineChartView-Screenshot-2.jpg)